cahalls3/ForensicsCVSSCalculator/README.md

 ### Created by Carson Halls, Roman Vish, Jade Ashford, John Keenan, Tyler Abbott, Conor Kikel, Chandler Evans

-The intent of this program is to provide a Python solution to a CVSS calculator.
+The intent of this program is to provide an offline Python solution to a CVSS (Common Vulnerability Scoring System) calculator.

+A CVSS Calculator is a way to take a variety of parameters and variables regarding a cyber attack, and rate how damaging of an attack it would be, for example, a highly complex attack with escalated privileges needed will be rated lower than a simple attack that requires no escalated privileges.

 In order to run this program the user should do the following:

 1. Download code
-2. Run the file "CVSSCalculatorAll.py"
+2. Run the file "CVSSGUI.py"
 3. Input values as prompted

 <br />